Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions/Reflection Functions.md

 - `allowInstances` - An optional parameter, allows the ability to use the classes' instance variable; Default value: `false`.

 Example:
+> Iterates a `for` loop at the `unspawnNotes` instance group variable, so each unspawned note will have a low health ($0.1$) when hitting and missing notes.
 ```lua
 function onCreatePost()
      for members = 0, getProperty('unspawnNotes.length') - 1 do